jbosstm/quickstart/rts/lra-examples/README.md

 Start the coordinator as [explained previously](#running-an-external-lra-coordinator) on port 8080:

-> java -Dswarm.http.port=8080 -Dswarm.transactions.object-store-path=../txlogs -jar lra-coordinator/target/lra-coordinator-swarm.jar
+> java -Dthorntail.http.port=8080 -Dthorntail.transactions.object-store-path=../txlogs -jar lra-coordinator/target/lra-coordinator-thorntail.jar

-Start the service on port 8082 (using the swarm.http.port system property) and tell the service which port to use for the coordinator (using the lra.http.port system property):
+Start the service on port 8082 (using the thorntail.http.port system property) and tell the service which port to use for the coordinator (using the lra.http.port system property):

-> java -Dswarm.http.port=8082 -Dlra.http.port=8080 -jar cdi-participant/target/lra-participant-example-swarm.jar
+> java -Dthorntail.http.port=8082 -Dlra.http.port=8080 -jar cdi-participant/target/lra-participant-example-thorntail.jar

 Notice this time you did not need to specify the coordinator log directory because the coordinator is now running separately from the service.